dessalines/essays/routines.md

 ### Activities that fill the tank

-- 10-20m nap.
-This works best in the afternoon, after coffee.
+- 20-30m nap.
+This works best in the afternoon, after coffee, before 3pm.
 - Meditating for any amount of time.

 ### Things that empty the tank